 - Cook the sushi rice according to package instructions.

-- When done cooking, stir in the rice vinegar if using and salt.
+- When done cooking, stir in the rice vinegar, salt, and sugar if using.

 - Preheat the oven to 400 degrees Fahrenheit.